Welcome to Health Services

 - All medication forms are available from the student’s school nurse.

-- Medication is to be delivered to school by parent or a responsible adult.
+- Medication is to be delivered to school by a parent or a responsible adult.

 MEDICAL AWARENESS POLICY